Nikaoto/mimino/readme.md

 WIP http server for educational purposes.

-Needs to be "faster" than nginx before April 1st.

 ## Usage
 - `mimino [filename]` serves a single file.
 - `mimino [dirname]` serves a directory.